Get the latest from TODAY

 While the ketogenic diet is safe for many people to try, it can be taxing on your kidneys and isn’t right for everyone.
 As with any restrictive diet plan, you should consult your doctor before trying it if you have pre-existing health issues, including diabetes, heart disease and high blood pressure.
 And the ketogenic diet is not appropriate for children or pregnant or nursing women.

-A day of keto diet-friendly recipes
+A full day keto meal plan

 Breakfast on the keto diet is pretty easy to do as long as you steer clear of bread, cereal, pastries and juice.
 Bacon is a preferred ingredient because it has plenty of fat, but only modest levels of protein.
 Eggs are a no brainer and can be used in a myriad ways, like in these cheesy, veggie-filled frittatas.
 Make them in advance and enjoy them all week long for on-the-go breakfasts.
 They're just 113 calories each, so depending on how many calories you're eating each day, you can enjoy two to three in the morning.

 Meatballs are a great make-ahead lunch or dinner on the keto diet.
 But you won’t be using breadcrumbs to bind your meat mixture together.
 Instead, pick up some almond flour, which is low in carbs and works well in plenty of baked goods.
 Instead of kale, you can also add a salad to this dish to round it out.
 Vinaigrette is a keto-approved dressing, just make sure the one you pick doesn’t have added sugar.
 You can always whip up a quick one yourself.